 Back in the 1960s and 1970s Paris built a myriad of underground parking garages.
 These spaces have become increasingly abandoned as cars continue to fall out of favor.
 But companies like La Caverne Underground Farm are reclaiming those spaces and putting them to good use.

 Owned and operated by Cycloponics, La Caverne grows mushrooms, herbs, and greens underneath the city of Paris.
-A Paris-based startup, Cycloponics has focused on boosting the economy through sustainable growing.
+A Paris-based startup, Cycloponics has focused on boosting the economy through sustainable growth.

 How they are doing it